dekuNukem/traffic-cone-film-scanning/cone_customization.md

-# Traffic-Cone Film Scanning: Customization Guide
+# Traffic-Cone Film Scan: Customization Guide

-This guide shows you how to customize the cone to your particular lens and film size.
+This guide shows you how to customize the cone to **your particular lens and film size**.

-if you dont have tools, local maker space should have everything you need.
+**Ready-to-print** cones are available for `Laowa 65mm f/2.8 2x Ultra Macro APO` and `7Artisans 60mm f/2.8 Mark II`

+Measure